czim/laravel-dataobject/README.md

 Also provided are the means to make nested validation possible for data objects (containing futher data objects).

-## To Do

-- Add way to vendor:publish some standard validation messages for nested validation

 ## Install

 Via Composer